ibnuda/fpmortals/manuscript/complete.md

   res: Option[Int] = Some(4)
 ~~~~~~~~

-This concludes the key features of `Foldable`.
-The takeaway is that anything
-we'd expect to find in a collection library is probably on `Foldable` and if it
-isn't already, it probably should be.

 Dengan ini, fitur utama dari `Foldable` sudah digambarkan secara sekilas.
 Dan hikmah yang bisa kita ambil dari sub-bab ini adalah apapun yang bisa
 kita gunakan pada pustaka *collection*, kita juga bisa mendapatkannya
 pada `Foldable`.

-We will conclude with some variations of the methods we've already seen.
-First there are methods that take a `Semigroup` instead of a `Monoid`:

 Kita akan menutup sub-bab ini dengan beberapa variasi metoda yang sudah
 kita lihat sebelumnya.
 Pertama, berikut adalah metoda yang menerima